Important note: databases that have been loaded in Jedox version 7.1 cannot be loaded in version 7.0 or older!

 Step 10 – Setting interfaces and ports:

-It is also possible to leave the interface fields for Apache server and for OLAP server empty (but not the port fields!).
-Then, the Apache server and the OLAP server will be accessible via all network interfaces.
+It is also possible to leave the interface fields for Apache server and for Jedox In-Memory DB Server empty (but not the port fields!).
+Then, the Apache server and the Jedox In-Memory DB Server will be accessible via all network interfaces.
 This possibility exists also for the Tomcat server interface.
 But we do not recommend to leave it empty as the Tomcat server does not require separate user authentication.
 Moreover, normally the Tomcat server is only used locally.

 Note regarding occupied port 80: if you are using anti-virus programs (such as Eset with specific settings), then setup may indicate that that port 80 is in use, although it is not.